 By sounding vague or uncertain in your wording, you will give the hiring manager the wrong impression and convey a sense of uncertainty and lack of knowledge and self-confidence.
 Each sentence does not need to contain a buzzword; however; use them where appropriate and make certain that they are used correctly and in context.

 Examples of buzzwords or keywords that you might incorporate into an academic resume include classroom management, curriculum development, whole group learning, student evaluations, progress monitoring, case studies, performance assessments, lecturing, project-based learning, and lesson planning.

-Gain a better idea of what an academic resume looks like by reviewing these education resume examples.
+Gain a better idea of what an academic resume looks like by reviewing these sample academic resumes.

 Understand Your Target Audience

-Assessing academic job advertisements is a good first step to understanding your audience, discovering what they are looking for, and how to write an excellent document that will capture their attention.
+Assessing advertisements for academic jobs is an excellent first step to understanding your audience, discovering what they are looking for, and how to write an excellent document that will capture their attention.
 However, do not rely exclusively on a job ad.
 Search the Internet for the school’s website and discover their unique attributes and demographics.
 This information will also be beneficial to understanding your audience, their specific values, goals, and needs.

 Use the information you gain from their website to let the reader know how you can help their academic program and students.

 Communicating value is the key message you must remember when crafting your job application documents, particularly your cover letter; use this letter to appeal to their needs and desires.
 If you have an outstanding education, qualifications, and experience, make sure they are aware of it.
 However, always make sure that you are not bragging, exaggerating, or coming across as arrogant.
 Let the reader know that you want to help the school district to be thriving.